timshannon/tech.townsourced.com/content/post/embedding-static-files-in-go.md

 As mentioned before, one of the downsides to embedding static files is that it increases the size of the executable.
 You can alleviate some of that by using a library that compresses the files before embedding them.
 It is usually worth the small cost of decompression to save space as well as less memory usage when compiling.
-Also, static web files tend to compress really well (other than images, which are already compressed), which is why most web browsers support receiving gzip compressed files.
-This leads us to my next criterion.
+Also, static web files tend to compress really well (other than images), which is why most web browsers support receiving gzip compressed files.
+This leads directly to my next criterion.

 ### Optional Decompression
 If your static files are stored in your executable with gzip compression, and you are going to potentially serve up those